Can You Get Pregnant When You’re Not Ovulating?

 The ruptured follicle forms a structure called the corpus luteum that produces progesterone.

-Progesterone is the dominant hormone in the second half of your cycle to prepare the body for the possibility of pregnancy.
-This is the postovulatory phase.
+In the postovulatory phase, the second half of your cycle, progesterone is the dominant hormone.
+It prepares the body for the possibility of pregnancy.

-Progesterone is required to maintain the uterine lining to create a nourishing environment for a fertilized egg.
+Progesterone maintains the uterine lining to create a nourishing environment for a fertilized egg.
 This hormone remains high during your entire pregnancy to prevent you from having your period.

 When ovulation does not occur, the follicles keep growing in size.
 But they do not mature enough to rupture and release an egg.
-Thus corpus luteum never gets formed to release progesterone.
+Thus, the corpus luteum never gets formed to release progesterone.

 Despite no ovulation, you can get your period.
 This is known as breakthrough bleeding.

-This is because your body has already prepared the uterine line for pregnancy by increasing the production of estrogen.
+This is because your body has already prepared the uterine line for pregnancy by increasing estrogen production.
 Estrogen went on increasing to build the uterine lining.

 Hence, no follicle rupture = no ovulation = no corpus luteum formation = no progesterone.

-Progesterone is missing and hence is not available for maintaining the uterine lining.
+Progesterone is missing and is not available to maintain the uterine lining.

 Getting Pregnant When You’re Not Ovulating During A Cycle: Is It Possible?